mpratt/The-Simple-LifeStream/README.md

 and makes it easy for you to display all that information in one single place.

 The sweet thing about this library is that it only returns an array with all the important data (date, html, etc).
 This empowers you to play with that information and display that however you like.
+A couple of formatters are also available and you can use them to ouput data in any way you like, see the examples below for more information.

 In order to have a decent performance and avoid making too many requests to other sites the library uses internally a Cache System based on files (file cache).
-The duration of each cache is 10 minutes by default, however you can modifiy that behaviour easily, or you can even implement your own cache engine if you like.
-Note that a cache is build only if there were no errors found during execution.
+The duration of each cache is 10 minutes by default, however you can modify that behaviour easily.

 The name of this library is inspired by that cheap reality show with Paris Hilton and Nicole Ritchie.